performant-software/core-data-places/docs/search-detail-filtering.md

 # Search detail filtering

 You can filter what is shown in the detail pane when clicking an item in the search view.
-This is accomplished by adding a result_filtering object to the search block in the config.json file in the content directory.
+This is accomplished by adding a result_filtering object in the config.json file in the content directory.

 - To filter native fields add the name of the native field to the exclude array: